zerodevx/zero-md/README.md

 ### Noticed a bug?
 Have a feature request?

-Open a new [issue](https://github.com/zerodevx/zero-md/issues) in the Github repo, or raise a [PR](https://github.com/zerodevx/zero-md/pulls)!
-I'd be stoked to accept any contributions!
+Open a new [issue](https://github.com/zerodevx/zero-md/issues) in the Github repo, or raise a [PR](https://github.com/zerodevx/zero-md/pulls) - I'd be stoked to hear from you!

 ### Development